rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Respiration/Aerobic Respiration/Link Reaction.md

 > [!note]
 > - Decarboxylation and dehydrogenation involves reactions catalysed by enzymes in the mitochondrial matrix.
-> - Coenzymes are not enzymes.
-They work with enzymes to catalyse reactions by transferring certain chemical groups.
+> - <span class="hi-green">Coenzymes are not enzymes.</span> They work with enzymes to catalyse reactions by transferring certain chemical groups.

 2. **Combination with coenzyme A**
    The acetyl group combines with coenzyme A to form acetyl-CoA.
 It acts as a carrier to transfer the acetyl group to the [[Krebs cycle]].